 The Dudley P. Allen Scholarship is a research program that includes animal, basic science, health services and clinical research opportunities.
-In addition to working with numerous surgical-scientists within the department of surgery, there are opportunities for collaborationwith Case Western Reserve University researchers in the Department of Biomedical Engineering, Case Center for Imaging Research and others.
-There is a robust infrastructure for clinical outcomes research with UH RISES (Research in Surgical outcomes & EffectivenesS Center).
+In addition to working with numerous surgical-scientists within the department of surgery, there are opportunities for collaboration with Case Western Reserve University researchers in the Department of Biomedical Engineering, Case Center for Imaging Research and others.
+There is a robust infrastructure for clinical outcomes research with UH RISES (Research In Surgical outcomes & EffectivenesS).
 Current areas of active research includes:

 - Cardiac surgery

 - Colorectal surgery